Corporate Supply Arrangement (CSA) FAQ

 1. Prices are a part of the CSA-Closed Framework

-2. A Service Request Form must be used to select a supplier to provide the goods/services
+2. A CSA may include a competitive and/or selective ordering process may be used to select a supplier to provide the goods/services

 Can I suggest a new CSA?